1 Samuel 31:3-6

 Firstly, note that these chapters are consecutive - 1 Samuel 31 is the last chapter of 1 Samuel, which is a natural place to divide the books, because it ends with the death of Saul, the first king.

-The answer, which is obvious when reading the actual stories, uninterrupted, is that 2 Samuel chapter 1 records a man lying to David.
+The solution is that 2 Samuel chapter 1 records a man lying to David.
 The chapter accurately records someone lying.
 The narrator is not speaking, as he is in 1 Samuel 31.

 So why would the Amalekite lie to David in 2 Samuel chapter 1?